Laser Spider Vein Treatment Pittsburgh

 IPL generally treats lower layers of skin, as opposed to top layers.
-This lets the light therapy attack skin deeper without it burning the upper layers of skin, like in spider vein treatment.
+This lets the light therapy attack skin deeper without it burning the upper layers of skin, like in laser spider vein treatment.

 Throughout the procedure, it is possible you will experience a pinching sensation, or even hot snaps, from the treatment.
 Many patients, however, do not find these sensations painful.
 Though most don’t experience pain, some may find it more uncomfortable than other spider vein treatments such as microsclerotherapy, where needles are used instead of light therapy.